danielathome19/AP-Computer-Science/Notes/Unit_04.md

 ## The *for* Loop
+A **for** loop is a shorthand, counter-based loop (i.e., rather than being iterating specifically on a condition only, we iterate based on some counter variable).
+It allows us to declare a counter, check the condition for the counter, and increment/decrement the counter all in one line of code (similar to the **while** loop example above).
+For example:
 ```java
 for (int counter = 0; counter < 10; counter++) {
   // Run some code repeatedly, 10 times in total (same as the while loop example)
 }
 ```

 Again, one must be careful (especially in hand-written code) with its use, but a one-line statement does not require curly braces:
 ```java